cse-labs/res-edge-labs/README.md

 ## Deploy Data Service

-[Resillient Edge (ResEdge)](./docs/Res-Edge-Overview.md) is a composition of tools designed to streamline application manageability across a highly distributed application platform.
+[Resillient Edge (Res-Edge)](./docs/Res-Edge-Overview.md) is a composition of tools designed to streamline application manageability across a highly distributed application platform.
 The objective is to leverage a small platform team to support a highly distributed ecosystem of clusters and apps.
-We will step through how Resilient Edge (ResEdge) addresses the following capabilities:
+We will step through how Resilient Edge (Res-Edge) addresses the following capabilities:

 - Managing Clusters at Scale
 - Matching Applications and Clusters